deanwampler/ai-toolkits-experiments/README.md

 My private repo for experimenting with different Gen AI toolkits, especially for local execution on systems like Apple Silicon, application patterns like RAG and agents, etc.

-This repo uses submodules of other repos, such as the toolkits themselves.
+This repo uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of other repos, such as the toolkits themselves.
 Hence, to get those submdules, you can pass `--recurse-submodules` when you clone this repo or initialize them seperately.

 All at once: